larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 25:38
 there are tremendously broad and bad effects
 25:43
-on cardiovascular health, dementia, metabolic effects, learning, depression, dementia, 25:49 in fact, there're so many negative effects associated with getting this wrong that I don't wanna get into it in too much detail, 25:55
+on cardiovascular health, dementia, metabolic effects, learning, depression, dementia**, 25:49 in fact, there're so many negative effects associated with getting this wrong that I don't wanna get into it in too much detail, 25:55